Enter our Changemaker Challenges: https://changemakers.byu.edu/

 Grant amounts vary based on need, project details, and other criteria.
 Grants are intended to provide reimbursement for travel expenses such as airfare and daily living costs.
 Please note that you will be asked in the application about other sources that you have pursued for funding, including family resources, before asking for a grant amount.

 How often are grants reviewed?

-Grant requests are normally reviewed once a month in fall and winter semesters, less often in spring and summer terms.
+Grant requests are normally reviewed twice a semester in fall and winter semesters, less often in spring and summer terms.

 Apply for Grant